19. August 2024

 Experiment General Understanding

-In the demo project, in the Simulation_Init Procedure an Excel sheet with 10000 values by the Read_Table Function is transferred into the Table object t_input.
+In this experiment, in the Simulation_Init procedure an Excel sheet with 10000 values by the Read_Table Function is transferred into the Table object t_input.
 During the simulation, the Table object t_results is created and, in the End_Sim procedure, by use of the Write_Table function it is written into the Excel sheet Results.
-For comparison, t_results is also written cell wise into Excel sheet Results cell wise, and the particularly needed calculation time is written to the console.
+For comparison, t_results is also written cell-wise into Excel sheet Results cell-wise, and the particularly needed calculation time is written to the console.

 Experiment Process Example

-The drying duration in the parameter control Drying_Duration is read out of the Table object t_process and is assigned to the operation.
+The drying duration in the parameter control Drying_Duration is read out of the Table object t_process and is assigned to the operation (see example above).

 In the End_Sim procedure, with the Write_Table function the column 3 (CleanedXTimes) is written back to the Excel sheet.